danhammer/web-mapping/lecture2/Lecture2.md

-The objective of this lecture is to learn the basics of SQL (structured query language) through the CartoDB editor.
-CartoDB is built on a database called PostgreSQL.
+The objective of this lecture is to learn the basics of SQL (structured query language) through the Carto editor.
+Carto is built on a database called PostgreSQL.
 SQL is the languaged used to interact with the database, which is particularly well-suited for GIS because it is a *relational* database.
 A relational database stores tabular data (rows and columns) with links or relations easily accessible.
 This way, data can be accessed and reassembled without having to reorganize the stored tables.
 There is a special database extender for PostgreSQL called PostGIS that makes it easier to make GIS-based queries to the vanilla relational database.
 For example, the concept of *closeness* is a location-based relational query.
 PostGIS adds support for geographic objects to allow for location queries.
 PostGIS allows you to perform geospatial queries such as finding all data points that are within a given radius, the area of polygons in your table, and much more.

-**The CartoDB editor simplifies the process of making web-based SQL queries to a PostgreSQL relational database, with the spatial database extender, PostGIS.**
+**The Carto editor simplifies the process of making web-based SQL queries to a PostgreSQL relational database, with the spatial database extender, PostGIS.**

 We will be working with the [USGS stream guage data](http://waterdata.usgs.gov/nwis/rt) in today's lecture.